Make It Self-Evident ‘You Belong’

 About mid-way in the day we’re sharing a sandwhich, Twinkles barked under her breath.

-It's such a rare example of someone choosing wisdom over reflex.
-I try to carry that forward every day.
+It's such a refreshing example of someone choosing wisdom over reflex.